johnbrc/MPD-Distribution/README.md

-# Maize Plant Discipleship
+# Maize Plant Discipleship Resource #

-*Maize Plant Discipleship* (hereafter, *MPD*) is a discipleship resource designed in collaboration with Africans, for use in African contexts.
+*Maize Plant Discipleship* (hereafter, MPD) refers to the identity of a resource designed, in collaboration with Africans, for use in African contexts.

--	The *MPD Syllabus* incorporates 16 *Modules* and a *Handbook*, each of which will, in due course, have an associated textbook.
+-	*MPD Resource* comprises sixteen *modules* and a *Facilitators' Handbook*, intended for publication as a series of low-cost textbooks.
+They are also being made available in a variety of other digital formats, to facilitate widespread accessibility.

--	*MPD Resources* are especially intended to facilitate group discussions, on the back of scripture readings and a series of topical studies, so that the syllabus provided by the resource does not require the input of an *expert* teacher, merely a person, or persons willing to *facilitate* the co-ordination of small study groups and discussions.
+-	*MPD Resource* is especially intended to facilitate group discussions, on the back of scripture readings and a series of topical, biblical studies, so that the syllabus provided by the resource does not require the input of an *expert* teacher, merely a person, or persons willing to *facilitate* the co-ordination of small study groups and discussions.

+-	See *Background* for further information.

 ## 	Files and Folders ##

-If you have downloaded this folder and its files, the following information about files and folders incorporated in this distribution may be useful.

-#### / Handbook ####

--	Guidance on facilitating study, discussion, or discipleship groups;
+Files in this distribution are organised according to *Content* and *Guidance*

+### 	Content ###

+*Digital publishing content incorporating:*

+-	Handbook	— containing guidance for facilitators, convenors and community leaders;
--	Information about philosophy and research underlying *MPD Resources*;
+- 	Modules	— modular *MPD Resources*;

-		Note: presently includes only an extract

-#### / Modules ####

--	Modular resources are provided in various formats.
--	See *Syllabus* for overview of modules.

-#### / Readers' Notes ####

--	Guidance for Reader's enlisted, or volunteering to provide feedback on *MPD Resources*.
+-	Syllabus	—  framework for *MPD Resource*.

-#### / Syllabus ####

--	Overview of  *MPD Syllabus*.
+### 	Guidance ###

+*Guidance notes, for the following forms of collaboration:*

+-	Contributing	— developing MPD resources, in collaboration with the author;
+-	Publishing	— publishing MPD resources, under licence;
+-	Reading	— reviewing MPD resources;
+-	Translating	— translating MPD resources.

-## Publication ##
+## 	File Formats ##

-The intention is to publish *MPD Resources* along the lines of a *Free Cultural Resources (FCR)*, or those of *Open-Source Software (OSS)*.

-		More details to follow

-#### Licensing

-*MPD Resources* will, in due course, typically be made available under the terms of a *Creative Commons license*, which licences reproduction, including translation, providing proper attribution is made.
-Each textbook, or similar resource, incorporates a CC licence.

-In the meantime, files available here are not intended for publication, beyond being made available to collaborators.

--	See LICENCE for further information.

-#### Translation

-It is particularly hoped that *MPD Resources* will be translated into a number of other languages besides English, starting with French, which is one of the national languages of Burkina Faso.
-Involvement with the people of Burkina Faso represents one of the principal inspirations responsible for the development of *MPD Resources*.

-#### Collaboration

-Other forms of collaboration are welcome.
-If you are interested, please contact the author.
+See *Collaboration/Collaborating.md* for information on file formats incorporated in this distribution.